lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-01-struggling-to-write.md

 Take nothing away from the other platforms, it's me who has been unable to find my groove on them.
-Each platform is fantastic in its own right and I will continue to try and find the best use for them in the future.
+Each platform is fantastic in its own right and I will continue to try and find the best use for them.

 Writing on GitHub Pages, I have felt a greater level of comfort and control.
 Some reasons that I can think of:
 - I host my content.